National immunization programmes

 A national immunization programme (NIP) is the organizational component of Ministries of Health charged with preventing disease, disability, and death from vaccine-preventable diseases in children and adults.
 A NIP is a government programme that operates within the framework of overall health policy.

 The national immunization programme is used interchangeably with the Expanded Programme on Immunization (EPI) that originally focused on preventing vaccine-preventable diseases in children.
-All countries have a national immunization programme to protect the population against vaccine-preventable diseases.
+All countries have a NIP to protect the population against vaccine-preventable diseases.

 Like the NRA, the NIP is responsible for the delivery to the population of safe, effective vaccines of high quality.